Content from Introduction

 • To get experience using a Virtual Research Environment.

-The lesson focuses on stories in the fields of visual and material culture within Higher Education, Galleries, Libraries, Archives, Museums (GLAMs), as well as the creative industries.
+The resource focuses on stories in the fields of visual and material culture within Higher Education, Galleries, Libraries, Archives, Museums (GLAMs), as well as the creative industries.
 Hence, it contains many examples and websites in this area.
 However, many concepts are cross-disciplinary and can be applied to other areas as well as sectors.

 Content from Types of Multidimensional Media

-Last updated on 2024-05-14 | Edit this page
+Last updated on 2024-11-12 | Edit this page

 Multidimensional media is a term which covers various types of non-textual data.
 It is often used to refer to representational and derivative media created through digitisation processes or synthetic images produced via software.
 These processes often result in multi-part, multi-format and, often, large project files which describe the creation process.